blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/magic_items.md

 These boots have stylish lightning bolts on them.
 When wearing these boots, you may expend a stamina die to move an additional 60 feet.

 ### Boots of air step
 When wearing these boots, you may expend a stamina die to move horizontally on open air as if it were solid ground.
-This effect ends at the end of your turn.
+This effect ends at the start of your next turn if you do not use it again.

 ### Boots of waterwalk
 When wearing these boots, you may walk on water as if it were solid ground.